deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 If you work with SCSS make sure you read [`docs/STYLES.md`](./STYLES.md)

+Running `npm run check:lint` when using VS Code will make VS Code display the found problems.

 If you're unsure it's always safe to run `npm run check` to check everything.
 If you know what you're doing you can run the lower level commands for a more fine grained check.

 #### Fixing Code Style